Diving in Key Largo

 12’ to 35’

-This reef offers several historic shipwrecks, as well as face-to-face encounters with friendly Moray Eels and Barracuda.
-Shallow, crystal clear waters make this a perfect site to learn how to dive and a great site for underwater photography!
+This reef features several historic shipwrecks and provides opportunities for face-to-face encounters with Moray Eels and Barracuda.
+The shallow, crystal-clear waters make this an ideal site for learning how to dive and a fantastic location for underwater photography!

 City of Washington